myersm0/CorticalParcels.jl/README.md

 - `SparseVector`:  3047 ns
 - `Vector`:        7692 ns

-Similarly, computing the amount of overlap of two `Parcel`s `overlap(a::Parcel, b::Parcel)` is fast because it reduces to just taking the dot product of their respective membership vectors:
+Similarly, computing the amount of overlap of two `Parcel`s via `overlap(a::Parcel, b::Parcel)` is fast because it reduces to just taking the dot product of their respective membership vectors:
 - `BitVector`:      108 ns
 - `SparseVector`:   812 ns
 - `Vector`:       49110 ns
--

 Checking a `Parcellation` for unassigned values (`unassigned(px::Parcellation)`) is relatively "slow" compared to `Parcel`-level operations supplied (which usually reduce a single bitwise operations).
 But it should be infrequent enough that it doesn't matter much; and it's still faster than alternatives:
 - `BitVector`:       22 microseconds
 - `SparseVector`:    39 microseconds